cyberbotics/webots-doc/guide/the-scene-tree.md

 ### Field Editor

 Nodes can be expanded with a double-click.
 When a field is selected, its value can be edited at the bottom of the Scene Tree.
+Double-clicking or pressing the Enter key on a field selects the first editable item of the field editor panel.
+Keyboard focus can be returned to the Scene Tree by tabbing through all of the items in the field editor panel.
 All changes will be immediately reflected in the 3D window.
 The following buttons are available in the field editor section:

 ![](images/reset-button.png =26x26) `Reset`: Resets a field to its default value.